Road freight transport by journey characteristics

 Trends in road freight transport

-The importance of national transport at country-level is very different: in 2015, it accounted for more than 90 % in France, Cyprus, Sweden and the United Kingdom, , but less than 20 % in Latvia, Lithuania, Luxembourg, Slovenia and Slovakia.
-Unlike Cyprus (97.3 %), Lithuania had the lowest share of national transport (11.0 %); the size and location of the country can explain it.
+The importance of national transport at country-level is very different: in 2016, it accounted for more than 90 % in Cyprus, the United Kingdom, France and Sweden, but less than 20 % in Lithuania, Slovenia, Luxembourg and Slovakia.
+While Cyprus had the highest share of national transport (97.4 %), Lithuania had the lowest share (9.6 %); this can be explained by the size and location of the country.

 Focus on international road freight transport

-In 2015 compared with 2011, an increase in the share of international transport in total road freight transport can be seen in all Member States that joined the EU since 2004, except for the Czech Republic and Lithuania.
-The highest increases were recorded in Cyprus (+39.3 %), Greece (+30.3 %) and Romania (+25.6 %).
-Increases were observed on more than half of the Member States (see Table 5 for complete data).
-Important decreases of more than 20 % of the share of international transport were recorded for two Member States between 2011 and 2015: Denmark (-24.6 %) and the United Kingdom (-21.2 %).
+In 2016 compared with 2012, an increase in the share of international transport in total road freight transport can be seen in all Member States that joined the EU since 2004, except for the Czech Republic and Hungary.
+The highest increases were recorded in Cyprus (+35.0 %), Romania (+27.0 %) and Croatia (+24.5 %).
+Increases were observed in half of the Member States (see Table 5 for complete data).
+Between 2012 and 2016, important decrease in the share of international transport in total road freight transport was recorded in Finland (-39.3 %), the United Kingdom (-32.4 %) and Denmark (-27.8 %).

 When looking at the evolution of international transport for the EU total, the impact of the increase of a Member State’s international transport is also linked to the share represented by that Member State in the EU total international transport.
 This information is provided in Figure 4.
-In 2015, Poland continues to have the highest share in EU international transport (25.2 %) and saw its share of international transport growing from 56.8 % in 2011 to 59.8 % in 2015, followed by Spain with a share of 11.7 % which also recorded a growth of it's share of international transport from 31.2 % in 2011 to 34.5 % in 2015.
+In 2016, Poland continues to have the highest share in EU international transport (28.2 %) and saw its share of international transport growing from 60.0 % in 2012 to 63.3 % in 2016, followed by Spain with a share of 11.0 % which recorded a slight growth of it's share of international transport from 33.1 % in 2012 to 33.2 % in 2016.

-Figure 5 shows the share of cross-trade and cabotage in international transport for 2015.
-EU-28 share of cross-trade is 24.9 % and cabotage represents 5.2 %.
-For six Member States (Lithuania, Bulgaria, Slovakia, Luxembourg, Hungary and Slovenia), the share of cross-trade in international transport represented more than 40 % of international transport.
-It can be observed that for Luxembourg the share of cabotage is also very high with 21.9 %.
-This can be explained by the small geographical size and location of the country.
+Figure 5 shows the share of cross-trade and cabotage in international transport for 2016.
+The EU-28 share of cross-trade is 26.3 % and cabotage represents 5.9 %.
+For eight Member States (Belgium, Bulgaria, the Czech Republic, Denmark, Germany, Estonia, Ireland and Greece), the share of cross-trade in international transport represented more than 40 % of international transport.
+It can be observed that for Estonia the share of cabotage is also very high with 21.4 %.
+This can be explained by the location of the country.

-When looking at the repartition of cross-trade between the different Member States in 2015, the eight first with the highest shares are Poland, Lithuania, Slovenia, Bulgaria, Hungary, Romania, the Czech Republic and Slovakia, all Member States that joined the EU after 2004 (Table 6).
-Most of these Member States have seen an increase of their shares since 2011, while Luxembourg, the Netherlands and Austria recorded decreases over the same period.
-Poland takes the lion’s share and performed 29.5 % of total EU cross-trade in 2015, while the other Member States all have shares below 10 %.
+When looking at the repartition of cross-trade between the different Member States in 2016, the seven countries with the highest shares are Poland, Lithuania, Romania, Bulgaria, Slovenia, Hungary and Slovakia, all Member States that joined the EU after 2004 (Table 6).
+Most of these Member States have seen an increase of their shares since 2012, while the Czech Republic, Denmark and the United Kingdom recorded the highest decreases over the same period.
+Poland takes the lion’s share and performed 30.9 % of total EU cross-trade in 2016, while the other Member States all have shares below 10 %.

 Average vehicle loads